filiperomero2/ViralUnity/README.md

 ViralUnity was designed to be as simple as possible, with the objective of making users go from raw reads to processed consensus genome sequences for entire batches of samples with a single command line.
 The script may take four positional arguments, being only the first three strictly required:

     1 - The absolute path for samples root directory;
+    2 - The absolute path for output directory;
-    2 - The absolute path for a reference genome in fasta format;
+    3 - The absolute path for a reference genome in fasta format;
-    3 - The absolute path for trimmomatic adapters fasta file;
+    4 - The absolute path for trimmomatic adapters fasta file;
-    4 - the minimum sequencing depth necessary to incorporate a base into the consensus sequence (default: 100);
+    5 - the minimum sequencing depth necessary to incorporate a base into the consensus sequence (default: 100);
-    5 - the number of threads available for processing (default: 1).
+    6 - the number of threads available for processing (default: 1).

-While arguments 2 to 5 are self-explanatory, argument 1 may demand clarification.
+While arguments 2 to 6 are self-explanatory, argument 1 may demand clarification.
 To be able to analyze entire sequencing runs from a single command line, ViralUnity needs data to be stored in a well specified structure of directories.
 The path in argument 1 refers to a directory that harbors samples' directories, each containing two fastq files (R1 and R2 reads), like in the example bellow:

     (base) fmoreira@DESKTOP:~/Desktop/pilot/DATA$ tree
     .